Bangarh: Pala period

-The earliest mentions about the Kotivarsha town are found in the Vayu Purana (XXIII,209) and the Brihat Samhita (XI, II).
-Lexicographers, Hemchandra (the Abhidhanachintamani IV,977) and Purushottama (in his Trikandashesha) have mentioned the city by several names – Uma(Usha?)vana, Banapura.
-Sandhyakara Nandi in his Ramacharita described at length about the temples and the lakes of the city.
+Lexicographers Hemchandra (the Abhidhanachintamani IV,977) and Purushottama (in his Trikandashesha) have mentioned the city by several names – Uma(Usha?)vana, Banapura.
+Sandhyakara Nandi, in his Ramacharita, described at length the temples and the lakes of the city.
 The ruins of the city are found in Bangarh, which is located at Gangarampur city, about 45 km south of Balurghat city, in Dakshin Dinajpur district of West Bengal state in eastern India.
 There was a Buddhist monastery at Devikota.